ahto/ahto.github.com/_posts/2010-05-14-using-mercurial-with-rails.markdown

 This command generates files assuming we are using git, so we need to modify them a bit.

 All the .gitkeep files are ok and should be left where they are so that empty directories are kept in version control too.

+Add some important folders that are empty because of the following .hgignore file

+    touch log/.gitkeep tmp/.gitkeep

 create new repo